 Skip to main content

-Drug monitoring, Novel Psychoactive Substances (NPS), Urine
+Drug Monitoring, Novel Psychoactive Substances (NPS), Urine

 Novel psychoactive substances (NPS), also known as designer or synthetic drugs or “legal highs,” are designed to have similar effects to illicit drugs while circumventing national and international drug scheduling laws.1,2 NPS may cause accidental overdose through interactions with other prescription medications or have unintended consequences when used in counterfeit prescriptions.
 Several drugs and metabolites within different NPS classes are included in the Quest Diagnostics test.